EveWashington/evewashington.github.io/HugoDraft/content/_index.md

 ---
 heading: "Hi, I'm Eve"
-handle:
+handle: "Welcome to my portfolio site, check out some of the projects I've made in recent years and i fyou have any questions don't hesitate to get in

-subheading: "Columbia computer science student, fascinated by journalism and media, eagar to expand accessblity with informaion." #do this better
+subheading: "computer science student, fascinated by journalism and media, eager to expand accessability with informaion." #do this better

 bio: "I am a rising Senior at Columbia Universtiy studying computer science, originally from Metro Detroit.